unfode/ocaml_lox/README.md

 1. scan (function `scan()`) the source code into tokens (type `token_t list`)
 2. parse (function `parse()`) the tokens into statements (type `statement_t list`)
 3. interpret (function `execute_statements()`) the statements

+This implementation follows most of the implementation in [*Crafting Interpreters*](https://craftinginterpreters.com/), except

++ It doesn't use a resolver.
+Instead, it creates a new environment when a new variable is declared.